oliviermadre/dic-it/README.md

             MyProperty: %MyOtherParameter
 ```

+## Referencing the container

+To inject the container (though it is not recommended) as a dependency of a class, you can reference it by using the
+special object reference ```$container```

 ## Using includes

 The configuration can be split into multiple files to ease management of your dependencies :